patrickcate/include-media-visible-classes/README.md

 # include-media-visible-classes

-An [include-media plugin](https://github.com/eduardoboucas/include-media) to generate utility classes for showing elements at different breakpoints.
+An [include-media plugin](https://github.com/eduardoboucas/include-media) to generate visibility utility classes for showing elements at different breakpoints.

 Largely a fork of [include-media-hidden-classes](https://github.com/eduardoboucas/include-media-hidden-classes)